Taxpayers' Rights Advocate Office

 Board of Equalization's Taxpayers' Rights Advocate, Lisa Thompson

-We can help if you have a problem with the assessment or collection of property taxes that you have been unable to resolve locally with a County Assessor's office or Tax Collector's office, question regarding your rights or if you concerns with the programs administered by the State Board of Equalization.
-Some taxpayers contact us to communicate their frustration with aspects of the property taxation system or seeking confirmation that they have been treated lawfully and fairly by a county agency or our agency.
+We can help if you have a problem with the assessment or collection of property taxes that you have been unable to resolve locally with a County Assessor's office or Tax Collector's office, or if you have concerns with the programs administered by the State Board of Equalization.
+We ensure taxpayers have been treated fairly according to the law.

-In cases where the law, policy, or procedure does not allow any change to the staff action, but a change appears justified, the Taxpayers' Rights Advocate Office is alerted to a potential area that may need clarification or modification.
-We bring those issues to the attention of our agency and county management; and work cooperatively on making changes where necessary.
-Several past recommendations for policy, procedural, and legislative changes have resulted from contacts with taxpayers.
+In cases where the law, policy, or procedure does not allow any change to the staff action, but a change appears justified, or the Taxpayers' Rights Advocate Office is alerted to a potential area that may need clarification or modification, we bring those issues to the attention of our agency and work cooperatively on making changes where necessary.
+Several past recommendations for policy or procedural changes, as well as legislative proposals, have resulted from our contacts with taxpayers.

 For property tax concerns, we suggest that you begin your contact with the appropriate county offices where your property is located: